Peter Finch: Rising film reputation

 Finch's film career received a considerable boost when cast as the Sheriff of Nottingham in The Story of Robin Hood (1952) for Walt Disney, opposite Richard Todd.

 In 1952 Finch performed at St James's Theatre, King Street, London, in Sir Laurence Olivier's and Gilbert Miller's The Happy Time a comedy by Samuel Taylor.
 He played the part of Papa.
 He also did Romeo and Juliet at the Old Vic, playing Mercutio, to strong reviews.

 He then made two films for Alexander Korda.
 In The Story of Gilbert and Sullivan (1953) Finch played Richard D'Oyly Carte opposite Robert Morley and Maurice Evans in the lead; the resulting movie was a box office disappointment.
-In The Heart of the Matter (1953), from the Graham Greene novel, Finch played a priest opposite Trevor Howard; his was a critical success.
+In The Heart of the Matter (1953), from the Graham Greene novel, Finch played a priest opposite Trevor Howard; his performance was a critical success.

 Finch returned to the stage at the Old Vic with an appearance in An Italian Straw Hat by Eugène Labiche and Marc Michel adapted by Thomas Walton.
 He then received an offer from Paramount to star in Elephant Walk (1954), shot in Ceylon and Los Angeles.
 The part was intended for Laurence Olivier who turned it down, but Vivien Leigh agreed to play the female lead; Dana Andrews was the other star.
 The circumstances of production were turbulent; Leigh had a nervous breakdown during production, leading to her being replaced by Elizabeth Taylor.
 The experience helped sour Finch on a Hollywood career and he would only work occasionally there for the rest of his career.

 Back in England, Finch was cast as the villain Flambeau in Father Brown (1954), receiving superb reviews opposite Alec Guinness in the title role.
 He narrated a documentary The Queen in Australia and had his first real star part in the Group 3/British Lion comedy, Make Me an Offer (1954), playing an antiques dealer.
 He was then a villain in the medieval swashbuckler The Dark Avenger (1955), opposite another Australian, Errol Flynn, for Allied Artists.

 He was much in demand.
 C.G.
 Scrimgeour of Associated TV wanted Finch to play a patrol officer in a film based on Colin Simpson's articles about Shangri-La Valley in New Guinea.
 The Rank organisation wanted him to star in a film directed by Hugh Stewart called The Flying Doctor.